NancyGarg/DS/README.md

 Instead of multidimensional arrays, there are “jagged” arrays.
 A jagged array is an array whose elements are arrays.
 The elements of a jagged array can be of different dimensions and sizes

+## Recursive Functions

+Functions that calls itself

+JSON.parse(), JSON.stringify(),document.getElementById(),DOM traversal algorithms and
+Object traversal etc. are mostly implemented using this.